 Fire: As much of the vegetation in Nounou and Kālepa FRs consists of non-native forest with a grassy understory, fire is a risk in the area.
 There have been fires in Nounou and Kālepa FRs in the past.
+DOFAW is the primary response to wildland fires that occur in forest reserves, and through a "Mutual Aid Agreement," works cooperatively with the Kaua'i Fire Department.

-Flooding: There are public safety concerns due to occasional flooding of 'Ōpaeka'a Stream.
+Flooding: There are public safety concerns due to occasional flooding of 'Ōpaeka'a Stream particularly at the bridge crossing.
+There has been significant damage to the bridge in the past after high rainfall events.

-Other: There are potential hazard tree concerns along the boundary of Nounou FR, and potential rockfall hazards along the east side of Nounou Mountain.
+Other: There are potential hazard tree concerns that affect private landowners along the boundary of Nounou FR, and potential rockfall hazards along the east side of Nounou Mountain.
 There is also illegal off-road vehicle activity in Kālepa FR damaging the natural resources in this area.